Help! My partner isn’t interested in my ideas or what I have to say.

 But the trajectory was identical every single time.

-Why 5 years of therapy hadn’t moved it
+Why traditional routes hadn't moved it

-The counselors were helpful to an extent.
+The traditional approaches were helpful to an extent.

 They’d helped Gerry and his wife communicate more clearly.